mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The test runner MUST be configurable with a connection string (or equivalent
-configuration), which will be used to initialize the internal MongoClient and
+configuration), which will be used to initialize any internal MongoClient(s) and
 any `client entities <entity_client_>`_ (in combination with other URI options).
 This specification is not prescriptive about how this information is provided.
 For example, it may be read from an environment variable or configuration file.

 Create a new MongoClient, which will be used for internal operations (e.g.
 processing `initialData`_ and `test.outcome <test_outcome_>`_).
 This is referred
 to elsewhere in the specification as the internal MongoClient.
+If this
+MongoClient would connect multiple mongos nodes and the driver does not provide
+a way to target operations to specific servers, the test runner MAY construct
+internal MongoClients for each mongos.

-Determine the server version and topology type using the internal MongoClient.
+Determine the server version and topology type using an internal MongoClient.
 This information will be used to evaluate any future `runOnRequirement`_ checks.
+Test environments SHOULD NOT use mixed version clusters, so it is not necessary
+to check multiple servers.

 In addition to the aforementioned connection string, the test runner MUST
 also be configurable with two other connection strings (or equivalent